-The Investment Adviser is a limited liability partnership registered in England (registered number: OC348071) with its registered office at 40 Queen Anne Street, London W1G 9EL and is authorised and regulated by the UK Financial Conduct Authority under number 507508.

-The Investment Adviser has been appointed pursuant to the Investment Advisory Agreement, which is summarised in paragraph 5(a) of Part X of this document.
+The Investment Adviser is a limited liability partnership registered in England (registered number: OC348071) with its principal place of business at 53 Chandos Place, London WC2N 4HS and is authorised and regulated by the UK Financial Conduct Authority under number 507508.
+The Investment Adviser has been appointed pursuant to the Investment Advisory Agreement, which is summarised in paragraph 5(a) of Part XII of this document.

-The Investment Adviser is led by its managing partners, James Armstrong, Mike Rand and Giovanni Terranova, who founded the business in 2009 following their prior work together in European solar energy.
+The Investment Adviser was founded in 2009 and is led by its founding managing partners, James Armstrong, Mike Rand and Giovanni Terranova, who joined the business in 2009.
 They are supported by an experienced executive team working from the London office.